-Through the generosity of the Arcadia Fund, the Sheridan Libraries is pleased to announce that we have digitized almost 2500 books, manuscripts and ephemera spread across four of our signature collections: The Women of The Book, the George Peabody Library, Comedias Sueltas (Golden Age Spanish plays), and the Bibliotheca Fictiva.
+Through the generosity of Arcadia, a charitable fund of Lisbet Rausing and Peter Baldwin, the Sheridan Libraries is pleased to announce that we have digitized almost 2500 books, manuscripts and ephemera spread across four of our signature collections: The Women of The Book, the George Peabody Library, Comedias Sueltas (Golden Age Spanish plays), and the Bibliotheca Fictiva.
 The scans are now available to all through the Internet Archive (IA) and we encourage you to explore on your own.

 We are particularly pleased that we were able to work with IA to develop several new protocols for scanning and for the digital presentation of rare books, including invaluable image over-cropping and full scanning of bindings.
 This allows us to represent the materiality of the book more accurately in a digital environment, and are practices that will be adopted by IA in future projects.

 The Women of The Book collection is the world’s most extensive gathering of primary research items dedicated to the spiritual lives of European and South American women: nuns, beatae, and female mystics and saints, produced between ca. 1450-1800.
 The books, manuscripts, and ephemera were produced in convents, which were “important centers of reading, instruction and writing” for women in Western Europe and Latin America.
 As such, we wanted to do more than just scan the materials so we used this opportunity to enhance existing Wikipedia entries on historical women represented in our Women of The Book collection, adding footnotes linking back to digitized versions of their works available via the Internet Archive.
 The selected list below represents our most notable contributions in multiple languages.

 Gertrude the Great: footnotes 10, 16, and 17

 Louise of France (1737-1787): footnotes 19, 20, 27, and Bibliography

 Louise de France: footnotes 5, 6, 13, and Bibliographie